-I answered a question on faith in reason on Philosophy in Action Radio on 19 January 2014.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on faith in reason on 19 January 2014.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Does being rational mean having faith in reason?
 I'm a high school student in a religious school.
 Many of my classmates claim that my belief in a knowable reality, science, and reason is merely a form of faith.
 So how can a person validate his own reason and senses?
 How can a person know that they are reliable means of knowing reality – unless he uses them and thereby engages in circular reasoning?
 My classmates claim that God is the only way out of this puzzle: God checks our reasoning by verifying and opposing our various conclusions.
 How can I respond to their arguments effectively?

 My Answer, In Brief: The validity of perception and logic cannot be proven due to problems of circularity, but they can be validated by noticing that they are fundamental and inescapable in any thinking or claims of knowledge.
 Faith, in contrast, rejects the need for any justification – not just of itself, but of any claims of faith too.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 - Stanford Encyclopedia of Philosophy: Foundationalist Theories of Epistemic Justification